aviodev/buymyequity-react-app/README.md

 **Buymyequity.in** is a React-based web application developed to act as an introducer between investors and startup companies.
 The platform helps startups gain visibility and access to investment opportunities, acting purely as a facilitator and not as a stock exchange.

 > **Disclaimer**:
-> Buymyequity.in is _not_ a Stock Exchange as defined under the Securities Contract Regulation Act, 1956.
-It merely facilitates connections between startups and investors.
-All services rendered by Buymyequity.in are distinct and separate from those of a Stock Exchange.
+> Buymyequity.in is a conceptual portfolio project created for demonstration purposes only.
+It is not a Stock Exchange as defined under the Securities Contract Regulation Act, 1956.
+The platform design is intended to showcase development skills and merely simulates how connections between startups and investors could be facilitated.

+> **Important**:
+>This project is part of a personal portfolio.
+Do not copy, replicate, or use any part of the code or content without explicit permission from the developer.
+Unauthorized use may lead to legal action.
 ---

 ## 🛠 Developed By